 DUI Defense Attorney in Columbia, SC

-If you are charged with a crime, you are innocent until proven guilty, which is a right guaranteed by our constitution.
+If you are charged with a DUI crime, you are innocent until proven guilty, which is a right guaranteed by our constitution.
 It becomes the state’s burden to prove your guilt beyond a reasonable doubt in a court of law.
 For experienced criminal defense attorneys who will fight for you and protect your rights, contact the Columbia DUI Lawyer at the Strom Law Firm, LLC today.
-We will use every resource at our disposal to help you get the best possible outcome in your criminal case.
+Our SC law firm will use every resource at our disposal to help you get the best possible outcome in your DUI Charge.

-Imagine that you are driving down Assembly Street in downtown Columbia when you see blue lights behind you.
+Imagine that you are driving down Assembly Street in downtown Columbia, South Carolina when you see blue lights behind you.
 You pull over in a safe location, and the officer approaches your vehicle.
 You hand him your driver’s license, registration, and proof of insurance when the question comes…”How much have you had to drink tonight?”

 Has this ever been the case for you or someone you know?
-Being suspected of DUI can be a frightening experience, from the field sobriety tests to the breath test, to the suspension of your license.
+Being suspected of DUI can be a frightening experience for anyone in South Carolina, from the field sobriety tests to the breath test, to the suspension of your license.
 Contacting a qualified Columbia DUI Lawyer can help you navigate a DUI case.

 The Initial Traffic Stop